 Pinterest Hidden Image

-This homemade roasted hazelnut butter is smooth, rich, and so much better than storebought nut butter.
-Spread it on toast, add it to no-bake desserts, top your porridge, or make your own vegan Nutella!
+Spread it on toast, add it to no-bake desserts, top your porridge, or make your own vegan chocolate hazelnut butter!

 Jump to: